 Vicka Chaplin, MA, MPH

-Vicka Chaplin (pronounced Vee-kah), MA, MPH, is the Director of Public Health Programs at the Coalition to Stop Gun Violence (CSGV).
+Vicka Chaplin (pronounced Vee-kah), MA, MPH, is the Director of Research Translation at the Coalition to Stop Gun Violence (CSGV).

 Vicka is passionate about pursuing social justice, engaging in diverse collaborations, and implementing evidence-based strategies to effect change and improve public health.
 She focuses on evidence-based firearm policy and education, research translation, suicide prevention, and advocacy at the state and federal levels.